 ENST 5001 / ENVS 5820 Energy Policy in the 21st Century.
 The global energy system has been described as "the world's largest machine."
 This description, while accurate in scale, can hide the fact that large-scale energy systems are social as well as technological phenomena.
 These socio-technical systems are operated, directed, and changed by human beings possessed of agency, values, and conflicts.
 This course will examine the policies, laws, customs, and practices at varying levels of international, national, and subnational governance that shape the global sociotechnical energy system.
 We will pay special attention to policies and approaches that envision the system's transformation toward sustainability, arguably the overarching goal of human civilization in the 21st Century.
 Students in this course may work in groups with real-world clients in the private, nonprofit, and government sectors to complete a semester-long energy policy project.
 Taught by Adam Reed.
 View the syllabus here!

 ENST 5002 / BADM 6930 The Business of Sustainable Energy.
 Addresses the business of renewable and sustainable energy, including opportunities and challenges with renewable electricity, renewable transportation fuels, and energy efficiency.
 Topics include energy markets, opportunity identification, life cycle analysis, economic analysis, policy impacts, and project financing of sustainable and rewnable energy business models.
 Prerequisites: restricted to graduate students.
-Taught by Steve Lawrence.
+Taught by Jeff York.
 View the syllabus here!

 Students must take 9 credits of qualifying electives.
 Any of the energy-related courses qualify as electives, with one exception: courses with course numbers below 4000 do not qualify.
-The following courses qualify as well:

 We recommend, but do not require, that at least 3 of the 9 elective credits be taken outside of the student's home school or department.